Hamilton Princess & Beach Club

-The Hamilton Princess & Beach Club, A Fairmont Managed Hotel (generally known as The Princess) is one of the grandest and most famous hotels in Bermuda, located in Pembroke Parish just outside the City of Hamilton.
-It also happens to be the oldest hotel in the Fairmont chains.
-One of the largest in Bermuda, it has over 400 rooms.
+The Hamilton Princess & Beach Club, A Fairmont Managed Hotel (generally known as The Pink Palace) is one of the grandest and most famous hotels in Bermuda, located in Pembroke Parish just outside the City of Hamilton.
+It also happens to be one of the oldest hotel in the Fairmont chains.
+One of the largest in Bermuda, it has 380 rooms and suites.
 It is one of two Fairmont Hotels on the island, the second being the Fairmont Southampton, which was originally opened as the Southampton Princess.